spychest/miniPokemonGameProject/README.md

 ## Acknowledgements
 - Thanks to [IgotYBack](https://github.com/IGotYBack) for the motivation and for the interest that she gaves me for JavaScript and CSS.
 You can also find her on [twitch](https://www.twitch.tv/igotyb).
 - Thanks to [Sheryrsen](https://www.twitch.tv/sheryrsen) for the test she mades.
+- Thanks to [Jérôme BALIEUX](https://github.com/jbalieux) for the reconciliation with the front-end.

 ## Ideas
 - Make a button to empty the local storage and clean the grid